Anglo-French Alliance (1716–1731)

 The Anglo-French Alliance is the name for the alliance between Great Britain and France between 1716 and 1731.
 It formed part of the stately quadrille in which the Great Powers of Europe repeatedly switched partners to try to build a superior alliance.

+Somehave suggested that between 1688 and 1815, Britain and France were 'natural enemies', and the period has become known as the Second Hundred Years' War, but their period spent as allies has been used to challenge the notion that the two states were implacable enemies.

 Creation

 Following the end of the War of the Spanish Succession by the Peace of Utrecht (1713–15), British and French interests converged as they wished to stop the expansion of Spanish and Russian power.
-Although British Whig politicians had attacked the Peace of Utrecht under the slogan "No Peace Without Spain", given it seemingly placed Spain under French control, they soon developed close relations with Paris having returned to power following the Hanoverian succession.
-France faced an uncertain succession, as their king Louis XV was currently young and childless.
-Britain was wary of alienating the much-larger France.
-Negotiations led to the creation of the Anglo-French Alliance somewhere in late 1716.
+Although British Whig politicians had attacked the Peace of Utrecht under the slogan "No Peace Without Spain", given that it seemingly placed Spain under French control, they soon developed close relations with Paris, having returned to power following the Hanoverian succession.
+France faced an uncertain succession, as its new king Louis XV was a child and the Regent, Philippe II, Duke of Orléans was his heir by the terms of the Peace of Utrecht.
+Britain was wary of alienating the much larger France.
+Negotiations led to the creation of an alliance between the two in late 1716.

-On 4 January 1717, it became the Triple Alliance (1717) when the Dutch Republic joined the Britain and France against the looming threat of a resurgent Spain.
+On 4 January 1717, it became the Triple Alliance when the Dutch Republic joined Britain and France against the looming threat of a resurgent Spain.
 That threat proved real when Spain recaptured Sardinia from Habsburg Austria with little opposition in August–October 1717, which was then followed by a Spanish landing in Sicily in July 1718.
 The three states were joined by Austria on 2 August 1718, thus forming the Quadruple Alliance.
-These four states co-operated during the War of the Quadruple Alliance to stop these Spanish attempts to conquer parts of Italy.
+These four states co-operated during the War of the Quadruple Alliance to stop these Spanish attempts to re-conquer parts of Italy.

-Shortly afterwards they managed to check the Russian advance across the Baltic.